What Is Metadata? A Practical Guide

 As we mentioned before, metadata provides context for existing data through brief, qualitative meta attributes that help operative systems like computers and search engines as well as laymen like yourself to distinguish, organize, and retrieve data.

-Invisible to the untrained eye, metadata for websites are hidden in HTML source codes.
+Invisible to the untrained eye, metadata for websites is hidden in HTML source codes.
 Most web page metadata is transcribed in DCAT, or Data Catalog Vocab.
 Of course, there are other examples of metadata that are greatly prevalent in our increasingly digitized world.

 To start, every photo you take for the gram collects and saves metadata on your phone.
 This usually consists of your geolocation, the time that the photo was taken, your filter settings, the photo’s size, and its filename.